JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 #### Running Against Alternate Versions and Types of IntelliJ Platform-Based IDEs
 The IntelliJ Platform IDE used for the Development Instance can be different from that used to build the plugin project.
-Two Gradle plugin attributes can be set to the path of an alternate (different version or non-IDEA) IntelliJ Platform-based IDE to control the configuration used for the IDE Development Instance:
-* Setting the [Running DSL](https://github.com/jetbrains/gradle-intellij-plugin#running-dsl) attribute `runIde.ideaDirectory` will define an IDE to be used for the Development Instance in that single `runIde` task.
+Setting the [Running DSL](https://github.com/jetbrains/gradle-intellij-plugin#running-dsl) attribute `runIde.ideaDirectory` will define an IDE to be used for the Development Instance in that single `runIde` task.
-* Setting the Setup DSL attribute `intellij.alternativeIdePath` will define an IDE as the default value for all `runIdea.ideaDirectory` attributes of all `runIde` tasks, including `runIde.buildSearchableOptions`.
-  It also sets the default IDE configuration for running tests and retrieving versions of JetBrains Runtimes.
-  This attribute is commonly used when running the plugin in an [alternate IntelliJ Platform-based IDE](/intro/intellij_platform.md#ides-based-on-the-intellij-platform).
+This attribute is commonly used when running or debugging a plugin in an [alternate IntelliJ Platform-based IDE](/intro/intellij_platform.md#ides-based-on-the-intellij-platform).

 #### Running Against Alternate Versions of the JetBrains Runtime
 Every version of the IntelliJ Platform has a corresponding version of the [JetBrains Runtime](/basics/ide_development_instance.md#using-a-jetbrains-runtime-for-the-development-instance).